2010 United States House of Representatives elections in West Virginia: General election

 In a year that saw a strong anti-incumbent trend, Oliverio's outsider status was a boon to him, and to some strategists, this made him a stronger candidate than Mollohan would have been.
 As, Republicans would have preferred to face a bruised Mollohan, an Oliverio campaign was going to prove to be a different challenge for Republicans.

 But Oliverio faced serious headwinds, particularly among his party.
 For one, his refusal to outright back Nancy Pelosi for Speaker of the House was a sticking point among Democratic leaders, and he would eventually shift away from this rhetoric in the late stages of the campaign.
 He also had trouble winning support with traditional Democratic groups such as the United Mine Workers of America and AFL-CIO, who had supported Mollohan and had endorsed every other Democrat running for Congress in the state except Oliverio.
 Former West Virginia Secretary of State Ken Hechler, whom Oliverio had tried to primary in 2004, launched a PAC targeting him.

 McKinley, meanwhile, boosted by a strong Republican sentiment, made the race into a referendum against Democratic leaders such as Pelosi and Barack Obama, capitalizing on strong outsider sentiment.
 The campaign between the two was marred by barbs relating to establishment Washington figures.
 In a debate, McKinley would accuse his Democratic opponent of supporting the agenda of Nancy Pelosi and Barack Obama—to which Oliverio responded: "I am not going to Washington to get in touch with the Washington leadership.
 I'm going to Washington to get the national leadership in step with the people of West Virginia."

 Even with a strong national Republican environment, polls in the closing weeks showed a tight race.
 Fundraising also showed a close but narrow McKinley lead.
-In the end, Oliverio narrowly lost the election.
-This would be the first time a Republican would win this district since 1966.
+In the end, Oliverio lost the election by a 0.8% margin.
+This was the first time a Republican would win this district since 1966.